JeffACate/Inventory_Project/README.md

 - [ ] As a User, I want to be able to edit a movie in my collection - /PUT/MOVIE

 ### Bonus:
-- [ ] As a User, I want to be able to select from a list of collections to edit
+- [ ] As a User, I want to be able to select from a list of collections to edit (administrator functions)
 - [ ] As a User, I want to be able to see a list of all items in the collection
 - [ ] As a User, I want to be able to create an item to add to the collection
 - [ ] As a User, I want to be able to delete an item from the collection